lincolnloop/threads/README.md

     $ brew install libsass

-If you don't have it installed already, install the grunt cli package globally.
+If you don't have it installed already, install the gulp cli package globally.

-    $ npm install -g grunt
+    $ npm install -g gulp

 Install local dependencies: